Smoothing splines on Riemannian manifolds, with applications to 3D shape space: Introduction

-In our paper we give Proposition \ref{Prop2}, with a proof, which enables us to find the $A(s)$ and compute the parallel transport $V(s)$ by numerically solving a system of homogeneous first-order ordinary differential equations (ODEs), some of whose coefficients are implicitly defined functions.
-A specific algorithm is outlined in the last couple of paragraphs in Section 3.2.
-So, for the first time, we are now able to compute the parallel transport for 3D shapes.
-In addition we implement the generalisation of \citet{JK}'s smoothing splines using unrolling and unwrapping to 3D shape space.
+In addition we implement the generalisation of \citet{JK}'s smoothing splines using unrolling, unwrapping and wrapping to 3D shape space, and an overview of an algorithm is given in Section \ref{algorithm}.
 By solving the ODEs numerically we can approximate the procedure of unrolling and unwrapping, and hence obtain numerical solutions for smoothing splines fitted to three dimensional shape data.
-This is the first time that the unrolling and unwrapping procedure has been implemented for a non-homogenous quotient space as far as we are aware, building on the ideas of the previous $m=2$ homogeneous 2D shape space considered by \citet{KDL}.
-Hence, our methodology has provided a large step up in generality to the very important practical case of analyzing 3D shape data.
+This is the first time that the unrolling and unwrapping procedure has been implemented for a non-homogenous quotient space as far as we are aware.
+Hence, our methodology has provided a {significant increase} in generality to the very important practical case of analyzing 3D shape data.
+In Section \ref{Sec4} we apply the methodology to the analysis of 3D molecular dynamics data.
+Molecular dynamics data has been used in a wide variety of important applications, for example in the study of protein folding and enzyme catalysis \citep{Karplus05}.
+A key component is the study of the 3D shape of a molecule as it changes over time.
+Finally in Section \ref{Sec5} we conclude the paper with a brief discussion.

-This paper is organized as follows.
-In Section \ref{Sec2}, we reformulate the procedures of unrolling and unwrapping, and then use them to define smoothing splines fitting on general manifolds.
-Since, as is clear from Section \ref{Sec2}, the procedures of unrolling and unwrapping use the concept of so-called parallel transport, Section \ref{Sec3} provides some necessary basic geometry of shape space of labelled configurations in $\mathbb{R}^m$ to develop parallel transport for general $m$ for practical use.
-Numerical simulations and an application to real 3D peptide data are given in Section \ref{Sec4}.